 Figure~\ref{Fig_associations_inds}A shows that many financial and manufacturing-related industries have scores that are above the average.
 Interestingly, ``Performing arts and spectator sports'' appears in ranking 17, above industries like ``Computer and electronics'' or ``Plastics and rubber products'' manufacturing.
 The least complex industries, not unsurprisingly, are some common service industries, with ``Food services and drinking places'' at the bottom of all.

 Figure~\ref{Fig_associations_inds}B and C show how the scores correlate with the measure of occupational diversity of industries, and with the measure of geographical ubiquity, respectively.
 Somewhat unexpectedly, the measure of complexity does not correlate with the effective number of occupations that are typically employed by the industry.
-This result may imply an aspect in which our model breaks by not taking into account the other economic forces at play, but it may also suggest that occupations are not the fundamental unit of knowhow.
-Conversely, the fact that the most complex industries occur in the fewest metropolitan areas indicates that these industries are indeed dependent on the right urban context to occur.
+This result may be a consequence of our model not taking into account the other economic forces at play, but it may also suggest that occupations are not the fundamental units of knowhow.
+Conversely, the fact that the most complex industries occur in few metropolitan areas indicates that these industries are indeed dependent on the right urban context.